CGSOG-JumpStarts/info/Enabling Enterprise Low-Code AI.md

 | Key Deliverables | Strategic Roadmap, Prioritized Use Cases, Tool Stack Recommendation, Governance Framework |
 Phase 2: Architecture, Design & Enablement (AI Innovation Pod) Following the Jump Start, the engagement transitions into a flexible, ongoing partnership with the Sogeti AI Innovation Pod.
 This moves from strategic planning to active enablement.
 The Pod provides on-demand access to a cross-functional "brain trust" to ensure the workflows your teams build are secure, scalable, and cost-effective.
 This phase is delivered via a monthly retainer, giving you access to our entire team at a predictable cost.
-In-Scope Services (Delivered via "Catalyst" or "Accelerator" Pod Tiers):
+In-Scope Services (Delivered via "Ignition" or "Turbo" Pod Tiers):
 1. Low-Code Solution Architecture Design & Review
  * This is our most critical service.
 Our experts provide architectural blueprints and, more importantly, review the workflows built by your citizen developers to ensure they meet enterprise standards for:
    * Scalability & Cost-Effectiveness: Preventing inefficient designs that drive up API costs or break under load.